Current as of: 1st Nov 2022

 We may provide de-identified data to other organisations to improve population health outcomes.
 The information is secure, patients cannot be identified and the information is stored within Australia.
 You can let our reception staff know if you do not want your information included.

 Your personal information may be stored at our practice in various forms.

 Electronic form on our protected software; Best Practice in electronic format and protected behind passwords and specific recorded logins.
 Which connect to a server that is locked up on site in a secure cabinet and unavailable to patient access.

 You have the right to request access to, and correction of, your personal information.

 Our practice acknowledges patients may request access to their medical records.
-We require you to put this request in writing and deliver it to our practice manager or support staff either in person, via mail or email and our practice will respond within a reasonable time, for example 30 days.
-Once the request has been processed a fee will be involved (of 16c per page) and a Au$10 Handling fee for records over 100 pages.
+We require you to put this request in writing and deliver it to our practice manager or support staff either in person, via mail or email.
+Our practice will respond within a reasonable time, for example 30 days.
+Once the request has been processed a fee will be requested ($35) and a Au$15 Handling fee for records over 100 pages.
 Additional costs may be involved for postage if required.

 Our practice will take reasonable steps to correct your personal information where the information is not accurate or up to date.
 From time to time, we will ask you to verify that your personal information held by our practice is correct and current.
 You may also request that we correct or update your information, and you should make such requests in writing to firstname.lastname@example.org

 We take complaints and concerns regarding privacy seriously.
 You should express any privacy concerns you may have in writing.